rfo909/RForth/Dev.md

 However, if the autorun code loads data, it will overwrite the test word "mid sentence", and fail.

-### New code
+### Cancel autorun

 When using autorun to load code, every time the microcontroller is given power, it performs this.
 If we want to create a new application, we want to first reset it in a way that does not load anything.

-The simplest way to do that is to invalidate the header of the autorun code
+There are two ways of doing this.
+First, if the main loop can be stopped, we may then proceed by invalidating the header of the autorun code in the onboard EEPROM, followed by a reset:
 ```
 NATIVE Sys.EE.ClearAutorun
 ```

-Now when resetting the device, it runs a default autorun code which just returns value 0, which means, no "main" word.
+When resetting the device, it now runs a default autorun code which just returns value 0, which means, no "main" word, and so consumes no heap memory.

+### Hard reset of autorun

+If the main word can not be stopped via serial terminal, we do a hard block of the autoload by connecting the digital pins 2 and 4 with a short piece of wire.
+The C-code, on start, if it decides those are connected, sets a flag that prevents the ACode.txt init-code from calling the autorun code.

 References